devaneyJE/toolbox/README.md

 # toolbox
-This repo contains custom scripts that I write for special use cases in linux system administration and other unique tasks in cybersecurity practice.
+This repo contains custom scripts written for various tasks in system administration.